 Follow Up Email After Asking for Feedback

 This may be feedback on a design you prepared for them or just overall feedback on their experience with your services.
-Either way, politely ask for feedback to improve your services, whether that’s directly for this client or for your clients in the future.
+Either way, use this follow-up email template to politely ask for feedback.
+That way, you can improve your services, whether that’s directly for this client or for your clients in the future.

 Subject Line: I’d love your feedback on …